-There are no tricks here, only a single adjustment: when a year doesn't have an age in the survey (for example, if a year’s survey data doesn't have any 88 year olds), we take the weight of 88 year olds in the original data and divide it equally for every other age.
+There are no tricks here, only a single adjustment: when a year doesn't have an age in the survey (for example, if a year doesn't have 88 year olds), we take the weight of 88 year olds in the original data and divide it equally for every other age.

 Here are some brief Q&As:

-If you have a way to adjust demographic sizes for medians, please let us know.
-As it is now, there isn't a reversible way to add/subtract data points to get median numbers – but in a sufficient sample it's safer to assume average stays about the same.
+There isn't a reversible way to add/subtract data points to get median numbers.
+In a sufficiently sized sample it's safer to assume average stays similar.